Hem-Bad/python-coding-standards/README.md

 ## File, class, function length and naming

-Files should ideally be less than 350 lines, classes should be less than 100 lines, functions should be less than 50 lines
+Files should ideally be less than 350 lines, classes should be less than 150 lines, functions should be less than 50 lines

+If functions or classes are getting too long, consider the [single responsibility principle](https://medium.com/@graeme_boy/designing-code-using-the-single-responsibility-principle-ff4433734fdb)

 If files are getting too long, consider breaking files into more functional files: